raghavjha73/incident-troubleshooter_v1/index.md

 - Review recent changes or deployments that might have impacted the system.
-- Note: The above mentioned steps are indicative only.
+- **Note**: The above mentioned steps are indicative only.
 Please understand the nature of the issue and then use appropriate tools and dashboard for the analysis in whatever sequence applicable.

 ### 3. Log Analysis